Rewrite and htaccess: Differences and Considerations for Migrating from NGINX and Apache to Caddy

 Configuration File Structure:

-- NGINX's configuration file structure is relatively complex, whereas Caddy's
+- NGINX's configuration file structure is relatively complex, while Caddy's

 Caddyfile